Why Natural Dyes Are So Much Better

 Most recent is Dunkin’ Donuts who announced in March 2017 that they would remove synthetic colorings from the U.S. menu by the end of 2018.
 Ahead of schedule, they announced in January 2018 that their donuts no longer contain artificial dyes.
 The company did clarify where synthetic colorings may still be found: ” … [in] select supplier-branded ingredients produced by other companies that are used as toppings or decorative elements.”

-You can take action by signing a petition to tell the FDA to ban food dyes and, in the meantime, to require a warning label on dye-containing foods and beverages.
+You can take action by writing to food manufacturers and/or signing petitions like these to tell the FDA to ban food dyes and, in the meantime, to require a warning label on dye-containing foods and beverages.

 Easter Egg Decorating Kit Ingredients